eepgwde/vojdamago/README.md

 This failed to produce xncas1.csv and xncas1w.csv.
 Tracing back to samples1.q and then samples1c.q. .dfct.status1 didn't exist.
 Re-ran dfct1.q

+## Journal

+New installation and bldr/tables0.q has an error

+rp.mk and br.mk work

 ### This file's Emacs file variables